 3. Will tattoo removal leave a scar or blisters?

 Possibly.
-The amount of damage to your skin is mainly dependent on the technology being used, your skin type, and the aftercare programme you follow.
+The amount of damage to your skin is mainly dependent on the technology being used, your skin type, and the tattoo removal aftercare programme you follow.

 Q-switched lasers work by repeatedly transferring energy to the ink molecules, typically pulsing at just over 1 nanosecond (one billionth of a second).
 The particles heat up extremely rapidly, expanding as they do, and eventually break apart.
 This heat exchange causes heat to get trapped within the skin, which can result in blistering.
 Often this blistering will heal, but sometimes you’ll suffer with some long-term damage like scarring.